LIFEBOATS

 The option to dismount the ribbon and free fall to the surface would be very useful. |

-If rip is beneath, operators might wish climber to release tether and free fall to surface.
+If rip is beneath, operators might direct passengers to transfer from climber to lifeboat to safely continue to surface.

 If rip is above climber, climber reverses direction to return to base station. | it might continue up if GEO Node offers safe haven. |